maquannene/ToBeContinued/Pods/Kingfisher/README.md

 * Independent components.
 You can use the downloader or caching system separately.
 Or even create your own cache based on Kingfisher's code.
 * Options to decompress the image in background before rendering it, which could improve the UI performance.
 * Categories over `UIImageView` and `UIButton` for setting image from an URL directly.
+* Support GIF seamlessly.
+You could just download and set your GIF images as the same as you do for PNG/JPEG format.

 ## Requirements